We explain what we would like to see from the participants at this year’s climate-change event in Egypt.

 Russia’s invasion of Ukraine has prompted a global energy crisis that has been in the making for at least a decade.
 While the current crisis is likely to be a long-term accelerant for climate action as countries seek to invest in new energy supplies which are typically cleaner, the scramble for energy security has led to a near-term resurgence in fossil-fuel power.

 At the last event, COP26 in Glasgow, countries committed to resubmit enhanced emission-cutting pledges.
-At COP27, we hope that countries will reiterate their long-term commitments and strengthen their medium-term commitments to help reduce dependency upon an antiquated energy system that can be broadly characterised as one of monopoly, pollution and geopolitical vulnerability.
+At COP27, we hope that countries will reiterate their long-term commitments and strengthen their medium-term commitments to help reduce dependency upon an antiquated energy system that can be broadly characterized as one of monopoly, pollution and geopolitical vulnerability.

 This will, we hope, arrive in the shape of some updated nationally determined contributions to global emission reductions and increased commitments to renewable energy as part of the energy mix.
 The countries likely to update their plans include Chile, Egypt, Indonesia, Mexico, Turkey, United Arab Emirates and Vietnam, which collectively represent around 4% of global emissions.

 The role of adaptation has gained prominence in the face of the increasing frequency of natural catastrophes that are being linked to climate change.
-Examples such as the recent floods in Pakistan, hurricanes in the US, wildfires in Australia, the US, Europe and even the UK, have focused the mind that building resiliency into our global systems is becoming a prerequisite, particularly in the face of increasing global emissions.
+Examples such as the recent floods in Pakistan, hurricanes in the US, and wildfires in Australia, the US and Europe, have focused the mind that building resiliency into our global systems is becoming a prerequisite, particularly in the face of increasing global emissions.
 The UN estimates that typically only around 20% of climate change-related finance goes towards adaptation as it is more difficult to generate a return from such activity than from mitigation projects like renewable energy.
 It is not anticipated that there will be any concrete outcomes on adaptation but, instead, that countries will continue to enhance their understanding of climate adaptation and flesh out principles and targets on how it can be achieved.
 This foundation building is important to enable meaningful progress in 2023.

 There are two components within financing: first, climate finance, and second, loss and damage.
 As part of the Paris Agreement in 2015, developed countries committed to providing developing countries with US$100bn per annum to manage climate change.
 This transfer was agreed owing to the reality that the bulk of the cumulative cause of climate change rested with developed nations.
 Since the Paris Agreement, this target has not been met.
 In 2021, it was closest to being achieved when US$83bn was raised through public and private sources.
 The bigger picture here is that the US$100bn is insignificant compared to what may be required to finance the global energy transition as estimated in the chart below.